mobie/mobie-utils-python/README.md

 There are a few limitations to use the MMB for custom data, we will try to fix this as soon as possible!

-- Image data cannot be loaded from webaddress in `MMB->CustomBrowser`, [see this issue](https://github.com/platybrowser/mmb-fiji/issues/75).
 - The modality names are hard-coded to `sbem-6dpf-1-whole` and `prospr-6dpf-1-whole`, which are the names for the modalities currently available in the PlatyBrowser.
+- Tables are only supported as `tab seperated values` and need to be loaded fully into memory.
+We are looking into supporting tables hosted via [CouchDB](https://couchdb.apache.org/).

 <!---
 ## Installation